Here are a few filming techniques we have been developing. And projects we’ve undertaken over the last few years.

 Underwater Time-lapse for Cinematic Documentary

 Of particular note is the underwater time-lapse work we shot for the Netflix underwater movie Chasing Corals.
 This involved returning to the same locations 6 times over a few months.
 Each time positioning the camera with the aid of multiple references in exactly the same place as before.
-It resulted in a number of 6K+ resolution time-lapse sequences showing the transformation of coral reef communities over the course of several months.
+It resulted in a number of 6K+ resolution time-lapse sequences.
+These showed the transformation of coral reef communities over the course of several months.

 360 VR filming in Palau

 We have embraced 360 VR and continue to develop this new and exciting form of media.
-Mosaic panoramas provide a new and artistic form in addition to producing very high resolution images for printing.
-The beginning of 2017 saw us filming for a VR project here in Palau which ran in conjunction with a second project by the Economist magazine.
+Mosaic panoramas provide a new and artistic form.
+In addition they produce very high resolution images for printing.
+The beginning of 2017 saw us filming for a VR project here in Palau.
+This ran in conjunction with a second project by the Economist magazine.

-We have also expanded into producing 360 VR for Google Street View and Google maps capitalising on the relative lack of media here for businesses and landmarks.
+We have also expanded into producing 360 VR for Google Street View and Google maps.
+This capitalises on the relative lack of media here for businesses and landmarks.

 Underwater filming and diving

 We love to go diving at all the great sites like Blue Corner and German Channel.
-Macro diving is also still great and there are many secret places that we can find incredible creatures.
+Macro diving is also still great.
+There are many secret places that we can find incredible creatures.
 Underwater filming in Palau is still world class.
 New behaviors and environments were documented in greater detail this past year.
-Spawning aggregations of species never before filmed in Palau and insights into the migrations of Manta Rays and Shark species.
+Spawning aggregations of species never before filmed in Palau.
+We gained further insights into the migrations of Manta Rays and Shark species.